Alfresco/alfresco-helm-charts/docs/getting-started-with-alfresco-charts.md

 Here we'll focus on the later option but the same configuration principles apply to other methods.

-In the example below we'll go through the process of creating a custom chart in order to deploy a simple content platform made of:
+In the example below we'll go through the process of integrating an ACS content platform made of:

 * Alfresco content repository
 * A database that hosted outside of the kubernetes cluster

-* Alfresco Enterprise search service
+> Below example also present using an "unmbrella" Helm chart but most of the
-* An elasticsearch cluster hosted as a kubernetes workload
+> same approach is applicable to other deployment method as explained above.

 #### Declaring chart as dependency